-Dodge Check Engine Light Troubleshooting Guide
+Dodge Check Engine Light On Troubleshooting Guide

-1. Why is my Dodge Check Engine Light On?
+What Does Dodge Check Engine Light Mean?

-If your Dodge Check Engine Light (CEL) is staying on when you start the car or comes on while driving it indicates that the On-Board Diagnostics (OBD) system has detected a problem.
+If your Dodge Check Engine Light (CEL) is staying on when you start the car or comes on while driving, it indicates that the On-Board Diagnostics (OBD) system has detected a problem.

 Your Dodge check engine light can come on for various reasons.
-While it could be something as simple as a loose gas cap, there are over 1000 diagnostic trouble codes (DTC) that can trigger the check engine light.
+While it could be something as simple as a loose gas cap, there are over 100 diagnostic trouble codes (DTC) that can trigger the check engine light.